arangodb/docs/oasis/monitoring-metrics.md

     prom/prometheus
     ```
     {% hint 'info' %}
     This command also opens a port 3000 for Grafana.
-In a production setting,
+In a production environment,
-    this is not needed nor recommended.
+    this is not needed and not recommended to have it open.
     {% endhint %}

 ## How to connect Grafana